Pediatric Shoulder Injuries

 If the child is 1-4 years old, the arm is reduced and held in a sling for about ten days.
-Remodeling can be extensive so these tend to heal well.
-For 5-12-year-old children, a sling and a swathe is used in stable fractures.
-In unstable fractures, a shoulder spica cast is placed with the arm in a position of saluting for 2-3 weeks after which a sling is used with increased motion as tolerated.
-If the child is 12 years or older, a sling and a swathe are used for 2-3 weeks after which there is an increase in the range of motion of the arm.
+Remodeling can be extensive, so these tend to heal well.
+For 5-12-year-old children, a sling and a swathe are used in stable fractures.
+In unstable fractures, a shoulder spica cast is placed with the arm in a position of saluting for 2-3 weeks, after which a sling is used with increased motion as tolerated.
+If the child is 12 years or older, a sling and a swathe are used for 2-3 weeks, after which there is an increase in the range of motion of the arm.
 Unstable fractures need a shoulder spica cast with the arm in the saluting position for 2-3 weeks with an increased range of motion after that.

 Surgery is used in open fractures or in fractures with nerve and blood vessel damage.
 Displaced fractures may need surgery; pins or wires are used to hold the fracture segments together.
 The younger the patient, the better is the remodeling of bone.Complications of Proximal Humerus Fractures